 - In the event that a missing child is reported to a tournament volunteer, the volunteer should communicate with the Tournament Director.
-The volunteer should remain with the child under the canopy along the first-base line just past the grandstands until a Tournament Staff member takes over. - In the event a missing child's parent(s)/guardian(s) cannot be located after an extended period of time, the Tournament Director may direct the PA Announcer to make an announcement and/or contact law enforcement personnel for assistance. - In the event that missing child is reported missing from an adult, parent(s)/guardian(s) and cannot be located after an extended period of time, the Tournament Director may direct the PA Announcer to make an announcement and/or contact law enforcement personnel for assistance. - Tournament Director - Responsibilities: - 1.)
-Coordinate with the Assistant Tournament Director to remain updated on the situation. - If the child is escorted to canopy area (along the first-base line), a volunteer will be requested to accompany the child until parent(s)/guardian(s) or law enforcement personnel arrive. - Assistant Tournament Director: - Responsibilities: - 1.)
-Notify the Tournament Director of the situation/ updates. - 2.)
+The volunteer should remain with the child at the picnic table area (near the Concession stand) until a Tournament Staff member arrives. - In the event a missing child's parent(s)/guardian(s) cannot be located after an extended period of time, the Tournament Director may direct the PA Announcer to make an announcement and/or contact law enforcement personnel for assistance. - In the event that missing child is reported missing from an adult, parent(s)/guardian(s) and cannot be located after an extended period of time, the Tournament Director may direct the PA Announcer to make an announcement and/or contact law enforcement personnel for assistance. - Tournament Director - Responsibilities: - 1.)
+Coordinate with the Assistant Tournament Director to remain updated on the situation. - 2.)
+If the child is escorted to the picnic table area (near Concessions), a volunteer will be requested to accompany the child until parent(s)/guardian(s) or law enforcement personnel arrive. - Assistant Tournament Director: - Responsibilities: - 1.)
+Notify the Tournament Director of the situation/updates. - 2.)
 Gather information from the child: Name, age, last known location of their parent(s)/guardian(s). - 3.)
 Remain with the volunteer requested to remain with the child until parent(s)/guardian(s) are located.
 If the parent(s)/guardian(s) cannot be located, remain with the child until law enforcement arrives.